 Once settled inside your tram car, hold on for a ride to the top of the arch.
 The trip up took around 4 minutes, and once the doors open, you’re ready to head up to the tip-top of the arch to explore.

-Looking out the windows of the arch, you will see the Mississippi River from one side and the cityscape of St. Louis from the other side.
+Looking out the windows of the arch, you will see the bank of the Mississippi River from one side and the cityscape of St. Louis from the other side.

 My son enjoyed seeing the St. Louis Cardinals baseball stadium from the top!
 You’re free to take pictures and enjoy the view until your tour guide lets you know it’s time to head back down.